I love Dad because he likes to fool around —

 Mind is void so that it hears the rocks speak,

-nothing is worth losing your head over.
+calling out that “nothing is worth losing your head over.

 Why not stop for a while like us!

-If you can't, then it's just your own hell.
+If you can't, then it's just your own hell.”

 Note: Who ever sits down in Suan Mokkh